-To change SPEEDSET gears:-
+To change SPEEDSET gears: 1.
+Ensure machine is level so

 - 1. Ensure machine is level so that oil does not spill when Gearbox cover is removed. - 2.
 Disengage the PTO drive and switch off the tractor engine. - 3.
 Clean away any dirt from around the rear of the speedset Gearbox. - 4.
 Remove the Gearbox cover and gasket. - 5.
 Remove the existing gears from the gearbox and replace with the required set as detailed in the above table. - 6.
 Check Oil Level, this should be level to the bottom lip of the casting with the machine level. - 7.
 Refit the gearbox cover plate and secure.
 Ensure gasket is in good condition and replace if required.